Complaints procedure

 Stage 2

-If after receiving a response from the relevant Manager you are not satisfied you can contact Customer and Democratic Support and ask for your complaint to be referred to the Head of the relevant Service, (or the Deputy Chief Executive or an alternative Head of Service nominated by the Chief Executive if the Head of Service has responded at Stage One), who will review the Stage One response and respond to you personally within 20 working days.
+If after receiving a response from the relevant Manager you are not satisfied you can contact Customer and Democratic Support and ask for your complaint to be referred to the Head of the relevant Service, (or an alternative Head of Service nominated by the Chief Executive if the Head of Service has responded at Stage One), who will review the Stage One response and respond to you personally within 20 working days.
 Again, you will be kept informed if there are any delays.

 Ombudsman